Options – The basic framework

 Answer: Options are derivative products which, if you buy, give you certain rights.

 Question: What kind of rights?

-Answer: Call Options give you a right to buy a share (at a certain specific price), while Put Options give you a right to sell (again at a predefined price).
+Answer: Call Options to give you a right to buy a share (at a certain specific price), while Put Options give you a right to sell (again at a predefined price).
 For example, if you buy a Satyam 240 Call Option, you are entitled to buy Satyam shares at a price of Rs 240 per share.
-This specific price is called as the strike price or the exercise price.
+This specific price is called the strike price or the exercise price.